courtney-maynard/data440/hw3/hw3_report.md

 |0.000012|0.0000068|1.78|https://www.marketingaiinstitute.com/blog/the-ai-show-episode-117?utm_campaign=MAII%3A%20Social%20Media&utm_content=310156390&utm_medium=social&utm_source=twitter&hss_channel=tw-769616948522946560

-To calculate TF: occurence in document/words in document
+To calculate TF: occurrence in document/words in the document
-- for each document, I used the count of word occurence divided by the total number of words in the document
+- for each document, I used the count of word occurrence divided by the total number of words in the document
 - Example for **URI ONE**: 3/5254 = 0.00057

 To calculate IDF: log<sub>2</sub>(total documents in corpus/documents with term)